abretucorazon/cafemarvin/src/pages/posts/a-new-marriage-proposal.md

 * meaning and purpose
 * sweat, blood, and tears
-* cherished by partners who care deeply for each other
+* to be cherished by partners who care deeply for each other